 - a.
 Must have completed 12 semester hours of associate degree coursework. - b.
-Must have achieved a Grade Point Average of c.
+Must have achieved a Grade Point Average of 3.7 on a 4.0 scale and subsequently, maintain a cumulative Grade Point Average of 3.5 on a 4.0 scale. - c.
 Must adhere to the Student Code of Conduct and be a student in good standing.